FaridBerlin/Portfolio/README.md

 ## ⭐ Show Your Support

-Give a ⭐️ if this project helped you!
+**Found this project helpful?** Give it a ⭐️ on GitHub!
+It really helps other developers discover this project and motivates me to create more awesome open-source content.

+🙏 **Thank you for checking out my portfolio!** Your support means everything to the open-source community.

 ---